Last Updated on by Indian Holiday

 This white sandy beach also offers magnificent views of the ancient Portuguese fort, known as the Terekhol Fort.
 A ferry service transports you to Terekhol every 30 minutes.
 If you decide to munch on some snacks while strolling or hanging out, check out the few shacks and restaurants lining the beach.
 A few thatched huts also serve the purposes of accommodation.

 10. Sinquerim Fort

 Sinquerim Fort, located at a distance of 18km from Panaji, overlooks the Sinquerim Beach and divides the shoreline in two.
 The fort, constructed in the year 1612, is an extension of the Upper Aguada Fort.
-During the 16th and 17th century, ships set anchor next to the fort.
+During the 16th and 17th century, ships set anchors next to the fort.

 During the time of its construction, the sole purpose behind constructing the fort was guarding Goa against the Dutch and Maratha invaders, while serving as a meeting point for vessels coming in from Europe.
 It’s a wonderful place for getting some panoramic views of the surroundings.

 Location: Candolim, Goa